cyle/statiblog/README.md

 ## So how to run your blog using this

 First, set up the database, and write your posts somewhere in HTML.
 Insert your posts into the database.
 Personally, I write my posts in Markdown or straight HTML and then paste them into phpMyAdmin.
+(The *publishdate* and *lastedited* fields are expecting Unix timestamps.)

 Via shell, run: